When We Are Closed

 NHS Urgent Care Centre

-From October 2015 the new NHS Urgent Care Centre is open at Seaton House, London Road, Nottingham NG2 4LA (next to the BBC Nottingham building).
+The NHS Urgent Care Centre is available at Seaton House, London Road, Nottingham NG2 4LA (next to the BBC Nottingham building).

 The centre will offer assessment and treatment for health conditions that are urgent but non-life threatening such as: